Skip to main content

 Fetching Results

-After receiving a webhook, use the job_id from the webhook payload to fetch the result:
+After receiving a webhook, use the job_id from the payload to fetch the markdown directly:

 Authorization: Bearer <your_api_key>

-Replace :id with the job_id from the webhook notification.
+:id is the numeric job ID from the webhook payload.

 Security